 Wrongful deaths have the same causes as personal injuries.
 The difference is that the damage was so severe that it led to the person’s death.
-If you have a personal injury, you can file a claim with an Indiana personal injury lawyer.
+If you have a personal injury, you can file a claim with a Fishers personal injury lawyer.
 When the injury results in death, someone else must file the wrongful death claim on the deceased’s behalf.

 What Does a Wrongful Death Lawyer Do?